-Starting on May 5th, 2021 the Gregg-Graniteville Library will move to a new, next generation authentication system.
+Starting on May 5th, 2021 the Gregg-Graniteville Library moved to a new, next generation authentication system.
 Logging into resources on and off-campus will simply require your U of SC AIken email address and password.
 For more information, check out our OpenAthens page here.

 Providing your students with a direct link to a journal article via the Gregg-Graniteville Library is a great way to connect them with important research in your field.